qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 We provide a team feedback on how fluent they are in the different capabilities required to get quality software out of the door now and in the future.
-We use the information from the diagnostic session to indicate direction for growth.
+We use the information from the diagnostic workshop to indicate direction for growth.
 Because we have co-created a detailed self-assessment, we can provide a much more specific direction for growth than what usually comes out of a team retrospective.